8 Minute Read

 If the cause of your noise problem is coming from an external source, acoustic panels will not help.
 Although they offer a small amount of soundproofing, alone, they are not enough to stop external noise from entering your apartment.

-Use soft furnishings to stop noise
+Myth 3: Will soft furnishings to stop noise?

 While rugs, curtains and cushions do help absorb sound and improve acoustic comfort, they don’t block noise from entering or leaving a space.
 True soundproofing requires materials with mass, isolation and proper sealing to block sound transmission.

-What You Can Do
+What Can You Do for Acoustic Insulation?

 For Owners